Moderate-to-large deviation asymptotics for real eigenvalues of the elliptic Ginibre matrices: Conclusion

-SSB was supported by the National Research Foundation of Korea grants (RS-2023-00301976, RS-2025-00516909).
+\begin{acks}[Acknowledgments] The authors would like to thank Peter Forrester, Paul Krapivsky and Mihail Poplavskyi for useful discussions. \end{acks} \begin{funding} SSB was supported by the National Research Foundation of Korea grants (RS-2023-00301976, RS-2025-00516909).
 JJ was supported by the DFG priority program SPP 2265 Random Geometric Systems.
-GS was supported by ANR Grant No. ANR-23-CE30-0020-01 EDIPS.
-We thank Peter Forrester and Mihail Poplavskyi for useful discussions.
+GS was supported by ANR Grant No. ANR-23-CE30-0020-01 EDIPS. \end{funding}